syedhassaanahmed/syedhassaanahmed/README.md

 ### Hi there 👋

 I'm a curious Engineering Manager with 16+ years of experience in developing Software and leading Software development teams.
-I'm particularly passionate about Data and Analytics solutions in the Public Cloud.
 Living in four countries has enabled me to effectively collaborate in teams with diverse backgrounds.
-Working across industries such as Retail, Government, Telco, Ad Tech, Manufacturing and Energy has helped me understand a wide array of business domains.
+Working across industries such as Retail, Telco, Manufacturing and Energy has helped me understand a wide array of business domains.

 In my current role at Microsoft Industry Solutions Engineering (ISE), I lead a team of talented and meticulous developers that empower strategically important Microsoft Azure customers through high-impact co-innovation and co-engineering.​